IanHo2019/State_Tax_SZ2018/README.md

 ```

 ## Purpose of Research
-* Describe the state corporate tax structure and document how it has changed over time.
+* Describe the US state corporate tax structure and document how it has changed over time.
 * Investigate the consequences of these changes for state tax collections and economic activity.

 ## Main Findings
 * Tax base rules and credits explain more of the variation in state corporate tax revenues than tax rates do.
-  * While average state corporate tax rates have remained relatively stable, tax base and credit changes are much more frequent, and state corporate tax revenues as a share of economic activity have declined substantially.
+  * As the data (50 states in 1980-2010) show, while average state corporate tax rates have remained relatively stable, tax base and credit changes are much more frequent, and state corporate tax revenues as a share of economic activity have declined substantially.
   * The vast majority of tax base changes aren't associated with tax rate changes.
 * Although states typically don't offset tax rate changes with base and credit changes, the effects of tax rate changes on tax revenue and economic activity depend on the breadth of the base.
 * As states have narrowed their tax bases, the relationship between tax rates and tax revenues has diminishes.